-Shareholder Alert: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Masimo Corporation - Masi
+SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Masimo Corporation - MASI

 [Click here for information about joining the class action]

-On July 17, 2023, Masimo issued a press release announcing its preliminary revenue results for the second quarter of 2023.
-Masimo advised that it anticipates revenue of between $453 million and $457 million for the quarter, significantly less than the $540.87 million consenestimate.
-Masimo attributed the lower-than-expected revenue to a drop in healthcare revenue caused by delays in large orders, falling single-patient use sensor sales, lower customer conversions and decreasing demand for its products from hospitals.
+Masimo advised that it anticipates revenue of between $453 million and $457 million for the quarter, significantly less than the $540.87 million consensus estimate.

 On this news, Masimo's stock price fell $29.43 per share, or 20%, to close at $117.73 on July 18, 2023.